Men's T20 World Cup records

 The ICC Men's T20 World Cup, formerly the ICC World Twenty20, is a biennial world cup for cricket in Twenty20 International (T20I) format, organised by the International Cricket Council (ICC).
 It was held in every odd year from 2007 to 2009, and since 2010 has been held in every even year with the exception of 2018 and 2020.
 In 2018, the tournament was rebranded from World Twenty20 to Men's T20 World Cup.

-As of the 2024 tournament, former Indian captain Rohit Sharma and Shakib Al Hasan of Bangladesh are the only players to have appeared in all nine editions of the T20 World Cup.
-Rohit Sharma also holds the record for most appearances in a T20 World Cup match (47), while MS Dhoni holds the record for most T20 World Cup matches as a captain (33).
+Former Indian captain Rohit Sharma and Shakib Al Hasan of Bangladesh are the only players to have appeared in nine editions of the T20 World Cup out of the 10 editions so far.
+Rohit Sharma also holds the record for most matches played in the T20 World Cup (47), while MS Dhoni holds the record for most T20 World Cup matches as a captain (33).
 Virat Kohli has won the most player of the match awards in T20 World Cups (8).
-Kensington Oval in Bridgetown, Barbados has hosted most T20 World Cup matches (20).
-Australian umpire Rod Tucker has umpired the most T20 World Cup matches (46), while Simon Taufel has umpired the most T20 World Cup finals.
-England and South Africa scored the highest match aggregate of 459/12 in 2016.
-England also holds the record for the highest score chased in T20 World Cups for the same match.
-India has the highest victory percentage in T20 World Cups (67.30%).
+R. Premadasa Stadium in Colombo, Sri Lanka has hosted the most T20 World Cup matches (23).
+Australian umpire Rod Tucker has umpired the most T20 World Cup matches (50), while Simon Taufel has umpired the most T20 World Cup finals (3).
+England holds the record for the highest score chased in T20 World Cups.
+India has the highest victory percentage in T20 World Cups (71.42%).

-Former Indian captain Virat Kohli holds the records for most runs (1,292), most runs in a tournament (319 in 2014) and most 50+ scores (15), while Chris Gayle of West Indies holds the record for most centuries (2).
-Shakib Al Hasan also holds the record for most wickets (50), while Fazalhaq Farooqi of Afghanistan and Arshdeep Singh of India shares the record for most wickets in a tournament (17 in 2024).
+Former Indian captain Virat Kohli holds the records for most runs (1,292), fourth most runs in a tournament (319 in 2014),first being Sahibzada Farhan of Pakistan with 383 runs.
+Kohli has scored most 50+ scores (15), while Chris Gayle of West Indies and Sahibzada Farhan hold the record for most centuries (2).
+Shakib Al Hasan also holds the record for most wickets (50), while Fazalhaq Farooqi of Afghanistan and Arshdeep Singh of India share the record for most wickets in a tournament (17 each in 2024).
 Pat Cummins is the only player to have taken more than one hat-trick and has taken 2 hat-tricks both in 2024.
-Former Indian captain MS Dhoni holds the record for most dismissals by a wicket-keeper (32) and David Warner of Australia hold the record for most catches by a fielder (25).
-Former West Indies captain Daren Sammy holds the record for most T20 World Cup titles as a captain, while Marlon Samuels holds the record for most player of the final awards (both in 2012 and 2016).
+South African Quinton de Kock holds the record for the most dismissals by a wicket-keeper (34) and David Warner of Australia hold the record for most catches by a fielder (25).
+Former West Indies captain Daren Sammy holds the record for most T20 World Cup titles as a captain, while Marlon Samuels holds the record for most player of the final awards (in 2012 and 2016).